 I acknowledge this is an easy category to plug virtually any draft pick into, especially a first-rounder.
 They all come into the league with expectations they will alter a position group.
 We could make the case for 14 or 15 different guys.

 In my thinking, Houston linebacker Brian Cushing qualifies as the first runner-up.
 He should start from the outset and is expected to help fortify a front seven that's been an issue as the Texans have been unable to get over the 8-8 hump.
 If he doesn't upgrade the linebacking corps from opening day, we'll be asking a lot of questions about why not.

-For the Jaguars, I expect good things quickly from Eugene Monroe and Eben Britton, but if the veteran offensive linemen are healthy and free-gent addition Tra Thomas' transition is smooth, the top two picks don't have to be big factors right from the start.
+For the Jaguars, I expect good things quickly from Eugene Monroe and Eben Britton, but if the veteran offensive linemen are healthy and free-agent addition Tra Thomas' transition is smooth, the top two picks don't have to be big factors right from the start.
 The hot seat guys are third-rounder Terrance Knighton, a defensive tackle the team needs to make a strong showing to help re-establish its defensive personality, and Derek Cox, the third-round defensive back the team traded next year's second-rounder to acquire when many other teams had him rated much lower.